STORYTELLING & BRAND DEVELOPMENT FOR SOCIAL GOOD

-Through photography and video direction, Eric J. Smith has a knack for creating content that resonates.
+Through photography, video direction and design, Eric J. Smith has a knack for creating content that resonates.
 With work published, broadcast and shared by millions of people around the world, Eric builds brands while shining a light on the most pressing issues of our time.
 With a discerning eye and a powerful set of creative tools, Eric’s award winning storytelling evokes a sense of dynamism and timelessness.
-A former SVP of Content & Creative at CBS, Eric is now principal of E Smith Images LLC and is available for projects and speaking engagements.
+A former SVP of Content & Creative at CBS, Eric is now Principal of E Smith Images LLC and is available for projects and speaking engagements.

 “Streamlining the Supply Chain” Director: Eric J. Smith, Clients: Envase Technologies + Firmament

 KinderSystems is a software company that creates products for childcare providers to remain subsidy compliant with state agencies.
 With a new name, the company needed a new graphic identity designed to reflect the importance of supporting pre-k learners.
 Eric designed a new symbol that consists of a letter K rotated 90 degrees to reveal a child reading a book.
 The bright color palette maintains sophistication while appealing to the childcare market.
 This video introduction features company leadership as well as a KinderSystems client who runs a childcare center in California.

 Lexus “Beautify Earth: Adrian Kay Wong” Director: Eric J. Smith, Agency: Team One, Production Company: Givewith, Client: Lexus

 Firmament Identity Design, Website Design, Photogaphy and Video Direction